Corb3nik/Corb3nik.github.io/_posts/inshack-2019/2019-05-04-bypasses-everywhere.md

 Before moving forward, we must check what browser the admin is using.
 This is important, since different browsers have different behaviors, as well as potential XSS auditors.

-I believe most XSS challenges these days uses Puppeteer, which is a Node library for the Google Chrome headless browser.
+I believe most XSS challenges these days use Puppeteer, which is a Node library for the Google Chrome headless browser.
 It's very likely that our admin will be using Chrome.

 We can confirm this by filling the admin page's form with a host we control and setting up